offalynne/Input/docs/5.5/Functions-(Virtual-Buttons).md

 |-------|--------|---------------------------------------------------------------------------|
 |`state`|boolean |Whether the virtual button should only try to capture the first touch point|

-Setting this behaviour to `true` will filter out any presses after the first press.
+On devices that support multiple touch points (typically mobile phones), setting this behaviour to `true` will filter out any touch points after the first one.
 This is useful for preventing multiple touches on a menu.

+On devices that do not support multiple touch points, this function will not change any behaviour.

 &nbsp;

 ## `.get_first_touch_only()`

-*Returns:* Boolean, whether the virtual button will only respond to the first touch
+*Returns:* Boolean, whether the virtual button will only respond to the first touch point

 |Name|Datatype|Purpose|
 |----|--------|-------|